Dwarf planet: Population of dwarf planets

 Salacia was later found to have a somewhat higher density, comparable within uncertainties to that of Orcus, though still with a very dark surface.
 Despite this determination, Grundy et al. call it "dwarf-planet sized", while calling Orcus a dwarf planet.
 Later studies on Varda suggest that its density may also be high, though a low density could not be excluded.

+In 2023, Emery et al. wrote that near-infrared spectroscopy by the James Webb Space Telescope (JWST) in 2022 suggests that Sedna, Gonggong, and Quaoar underwent internal melting, differentiation, and chemical evolution, like the larger dwarf planets Pluto, Eris, Haumea, and Makemake, but unlike "all smaller KBOs".
+This is because light hydrocarbons are present on their surfaces (e.g. ethane, acetylene, and ethylene), which implies that methane is continuously being resupplied, and that methane would likely come from internal geochemistry.
+On the other hand, the surfaces of Sedna, Gonggong, and Quaoar have low abundances of CO and CO2, similar to Pluto, Eris, and Makemake, but in contrast to smaller bodies.
+This suggests that the threshold for dwarf planethood in the trans-Neptunian region is a diameter of ~900 km (thus including only Pluto, Eris, Haumea, Makemake, Gonggong, Quaoar, Orcus, and Sedna), and that even Salacia may not be a dwarf planet.
+A 2023 study of Máni shows that it probably has an extremely large crater, whose depth takes up 5.7% of its diameter: this is proportionally larger than the Rheasilvia crater on Vesta, which is the reason Vesta is not usually considered a dwarf planet today.

+In 2024, Kiss et al. found that Quaoar has an ellipsoidal shape incompatible with hydrostatic equilibrium for its current spin.
+They hypothesized that Quaoar originally had a rapid rotation and was in hydrostatic equilibrium, but that its shape became "frozen in" and did not change as it spun down due to tidal forces from its moon Weywot.
+If so, this would resemble the situation of Saturn's moon Iapetus, which is too oblate for its current spin.
+Iapetus is generally still considered a planetary-mass moon nonetheless, though not always.

 Most likely dwarf planets

-The trans-Neptunian objects in the following tables, except Salacia, are agreed by Brown, Tancredi et al. and Grundy et al. to be probable dwarf planets, or close to it.
-Salacia has been included as the largest TNO not generally agreed to be a dwarf planet and a borderline body by many criteria.
+The trans-Neptunian objects in the following tables, except Salacia, are agreed by Brown, Tancredi et al., Grundy et al., and Emery et al. to be probable dwarf planets, or close to it.
+Salacia has been included as the largest TNO not generally agreed to be a dwarf planet; it is a borderline body by many criteria, and is therefore italicized.
 Charon, a moon of Pluto that was proposed as a dwarf planet by the IAU in 2006, is included for comparison.
 Those objects that have absolute magnitude greater than +1, and so meet the threshold of the joint planet–minor planet naming committee of the IAU, are highlighted, as is Ceres, which the IAU has assumed is a dwarf planet since they first debated the concept.

+The masses of given dwarf planets are listed for their systems (if they have satellites) with exceptions for Pluto and Orcus.